eventnetusa/eventnet/src/_work/florida-power--light.md

       Guests download app as entry into cooling station.
 Upon entry, offical countdown starts.
-Guests are blasted with cold nitrogren, dropping temperatures inside station by more than 30 degrees!
+Guests are blasted with cold nitrogren, dropping temperatures inside station by more than 30 degrees\!
 The fun is captured via GIF generator and shared on social media for sweepstakes entry.&nbsp;
     single_image_block:
       single_image_path: